Do you know a woman who is being abused? A legal rights handbook

 Fem’aide

-Fem’aide is for Francophone women in Ontario seeking support, referrals, and information on woman abuse, including sexual assault.
+Fem’aide is for French-speaking women in Ontario who have been experienced abuse, including sexual assault.
+It offers support, referrals, and information.
+You can call, text, or chat online.
 It is available 24 hours a day, 7 days a week.

 Website: femaide.ca